 How many cameras does it have?

 There are a total of six cameras on the Galaxy Fold.
 There are three in the back, two on the inside and one on the cover.
-These are the same sensors as on the Galaxy S10 5G, which will come out during the second quarter of 2019, although the configuration is different.
+These are the same sensors as on the Galaxy S10 5G, which came out during the second quarter of 2019, although the configuration is different.
 Multitasking extends to the camera, so that other apps can be used during a video call.

 "The Fold will always be ready to capture the moment, no matter which way you hold it or you fold it," Denison said at Unpacked.

 - Google Lens: The potential of a smarter camera (TechRepublic)

 - How to create next-level smartphone photography with lens attachments (TechRepublic)

 - How to make your product photography shine (TechRepublic)

 What is the battery like?